-- Single clicking the record button will highlight it with green indicating a after a single preset is saved record will disable. - Double clicking the record button will highlight it with orange indicating that it will remain in record mode after saving a preset.
-Use this to quickly snapshot many states.
+- Single clicking the record button will highlight it with green indicating the window is primed for saving a single preset.
+After a preset is saved the record function will disable. - Double clicking the record button will highlight it with orange indicating the windoes is primed for saving multiple presets.
+This will remain active until you click the button again to deactivate.